Daring Lover

-Daring Lover is a 2014 Dhallywood film directed by Badiul Alam Khokon. starring Shakib Khan and Apu Biswas in lead roles, while Misa Sawdagar, Probor Mitro and Rehana Jolly play other pivotal roles.
+Daring Lover is a 2014 Dhallywood film directed by Badiul Alam Khokon starring Shakib Khan and Apu Biswas in lead roles, while Misha Sawdagor, Prabir Mitra and Rehana Jolly play other pivotal roles.
+It is a remake of the 2006 Tamil language comedy film Thiruvilaiyaadal Aarambam.
 Upon release, sahos24.com characterized the film's first day box office as a success.

 Plot

 Raja (Shakib Khan) is a brilliant man who wants to become a Realtor, much to the chagrin of his father (Prabir Mitra), who doesn't support his goal.
-Eventually Raja wins the heart of a rich girl, Priya (Apu Biswas), sister of a business tycoon and villainous Rashed Rayhan Chowdhury (Misha Sawdagor) He realizes his ambition in real estate.
+Eventually Raja wins the heart of a rich girl, Priya (Apu Biswas), sister to a business tycoon and villainous Rashed Rayhan Chowdhury (Misha Sawdagor) He realizes his ambition in real estate.
 Rashed wants him to drop his sister; Raja in return demands money.
-He gives him a check from a dubious bank.
+He gives him a cheque from a dubious bank.
 However, Raja gets his money as he blackmails Priya's brother, threatening to expose some photos.
 Rashed also plans an IT raid on Raja's companies.
 However, that plan backfires.
-Then Rashed tries to get his sister married to another, but Raja marries her.
+Then Rashed tries to get his sister married to another man, but Raja marries her.
 The story ends with Raja returning all the money taken from Rashed, who finally accepts the marriage.